Confidential

 Finding: Board-level AI governance with quarterly reporting in place.
 Stop-deploy authority exercised within 12 months.
 However, governance gap in bias testing (HR AI unaudited) and no documented legal review gate in content generation workflow.

-UW Action: Conditional on: (1) Third-party bias audit for HR AI, independent bias assessment, or other external validation report, and (2) Documentation of legal review process for AI-generated consumer content.
+UW Action: Conditional on: (1) Independent bias assessment or other external validation report for HR AI, including scope, methodology, date completed, findings, and remediation actions, and (2) Documentation of legal review process for AI-generated consumer content.

 Third-Party Dependency DILIGENCE